Is It Time for a Site Audit?

 Of course, content is going to make or break your site on the Google rankings.
-Remember Panda, that pesky algorithm we’ve been talking about for the last year?
+Remember Panda, that pesky algorithm we’ve been talking about for the last several years?
 How could you forget!

 Well, when Panda came out, Google wanted to make one thing crystal clear: content matters more than almost anything else.
 If you have bad content, you’re not going to rank on page #1.
 It’s that simple!